Mountain Time (MT) | Photo Diary

 Empty

-We get coffee in the morning, before his work call.
-After work, we visit a nearby town.
-It is empty.
+We grabbed coffee in the morning, before his work call, at the quirky little cafe down the road.
+After work, we visited a nearby town, normally a tourist destination.
+This time, though, it was eerie, empty, off-season.
 A ghost town.
-When we drive back, we order Dominos.
-(Again.)

-In the afternoon, we order takeout from a local Asian restaurant, the one we’ve already visited three times.
-Looking for a patch of nature, le beau parks off to the right.
-There’s an opening to a forested area.
-Curious, I walk over.
-It opens to a rocky beach, hugging the lake.
-It is empty, but panoramic with mountains.
+In the afternoon, we ordered takeout.
+Looking for a patch of nature, le beau parked off to the right.
+There was an opening to a forested area.
+Curious, I walked over.
+It opened to an empty, rocky beach, panoramic with mountains.

-Quiet, we take in the view.
-Then we then take photos.
-Driving back, we pass by historic Main, a quaint village area with its own distinct charm.

 Walk on Main

-In the afternoon, we get ice cream.
-It is in a quiet, nondescript shopping center.
-It is nearly empty, except for families bowling and residents loitering and friends gathering.
+In the afternoon, we grabbed ice cream in quiet, nondescript shopping center.
+Families were bowling and residents were loitering and friends were gathering.

-As some of the few tourists in town, we walk up and down Main Street, looking inside store windows.
-There are boarded up historic homes; log cabin studios; 3-storied antique malls.
-Exploring the town, we bumble around like the characters in my video game.
+We walked up and down Main Street, looking inside store windows.
+There were boarded up historic homes; log cabin studios; 3-storied antique malls.
+We bumbled around like the characters in my video game, with our usual inane dialogue.

 You know how human beings on Earth talk about colonizing Mars?
 What if there were beings on Mars talking about colonizing Earth?